pola14225/tinycom/README.md

 # TinyCom

-A small and cheap single board computer, made in KiCAD.
+A small and cheap single board computer.
+The board is made entirely in KiCAD.

 ## Pictures